fragcolor-xyz/shards-examples/tutorials/snake/steps/step-4.md

                                   "left" (move-snake .snake (int2 -1 0) .grow)])))
     ```

-    1. [`(Time.Now)`](https://docs.fragcolor.xyz/docs/shards/Time/Now/) returns the time elapsed since the start of the game.
+    1. [`(Time.Now)`](https://docs.fragnova.com/reference/shards/shards/Time/Now/) returns the time elapsed since the start of the game.

 Now the snake will move every half a second.
 We could change this value to vary the difficulty of the game.

 ## Let's try it out!

-Putting together all that we have seen so far, and adding a bit of initialization (that we conveniently put in its own function to allow us to reinitialize the game if the player hits the space bar), we have the following code.
+Putting together all that we have seen so far, and adding a bit of initialization (that we conveniently put in its function to allow us to reinitialize the game if the player hits the space bar), we have the following code.

 === "EDN"